 When Dynasplint Systems, Inc. (DSI) receives an order for a Dynasplint System from your physician, a DSI colleague will contact your insurance company to verify coverage.
 Most insurance companies cover a portion of the monthly cost for many Dynasplint Systems.
 Once your benefits have been verified, your local DSI Sales Consultant will contact you to discuss your specific coverage.
 During this conversation, you will be informed of the portion of the charges that your insurance company is expected to cover and the remaining percentage which will be your responsibility.

 Now that you have been prescribed a Dynasplint from your doctor, your benefits have been confirmed and we have verified your insurance coverage.
-You can expect to receive a one-time welcome letter and two ongoing different pieces of mail, a statement and an invoice.
+You can expect to receive a one-time welcome letter and one ongoing peice of mail, an invoice.

 The welcome letter is a summary of everything your sales consultant shared with you at the time of the fitting.
 This letter will also include your quote of benefits from your insurance company and all the paperwork you signed at the time of fitting.

 The other piece of mail you will receive is a patient statement.
 The statement is a reflection of the amount DSI is billing your insurance, what your insurance paid and any remaining balance that is your responsibility a Patient Account Representative will mail you a Invoice.
 This black and white Invoice is your bill.
 The invoice will indicate exactly how much you owe.
 Your owed amount could be from your co-pay, deductible or other patient responsibilities.

 11) When should I wear the splint?

 The Dynasplint System is only to be worn when you are inactive.
 This allows for proper positioning for the splint and the muscles, tendons and ligaments to be in a relaxed state.